JonahLandry/lemonAPI/README.md

 # lemonAPI
-API end for the LemonUI discord bot.
+API end for the LemonUI and Lemonwire discord bot.

 # Overview